All Systems Red

 All Systems Red is a 2017 science fiction novella by American author Martha Wells.
 The first in the Murderbot Diaries series, it was published by Tor.com.
 The series is about a cyborg designed to protect humans on a research mission.
 The cyborg narrates the story (hence, "diary") and calls itself "Murderbot".
-It has developed independence from its original programming by overriding its "governor unit" and prefers watching soap operas over its security function.
+It has developed independence from its original programming by overriding its "governor module" and prefers watching soap operas over its security function.
 As it spends more time with some caring humans, it starts developing emotions that make it feel uncomfortable.